-Danske Mortgage Bank Plc's total balance sheet for 2018 was EUR 5,863.2 million (5,565.9 million).
-Loans and receivables from customers amounted to EUR 5,501.3 million (5,259.0 million).
+Danske Mortgage Bank Plc's total balance sheet for 2019 was EUR 5,286.5 million (5,863.2 million).
+Loans and receivables from customers amounted to EUR 4,994.5 million (5,501.3 million).
 During 2018, Mortgage Bank has established new other investment securities portfolio consisting liquidity coverage ratio (LCR) eligible bonds.
-Other investment securities amounted to EUR 45.4 million at the end of December 2018.
+Other investment securities amounted to EUR 40.3 million at the end of December 2019 (45.4 million).
 The financial and liquidity situation was good.
 All shortterm funding was received from the Group.
-Mortgage Bank's liquidity buffer was EUR 230.6 million at the end of December 2018 (135.0 million) and it consisted of deposits in central bank and central bank eligible high quality liquidity bonds.
+Mortgage Bank's liquidity buffer was EUR 185.0 million at the end of December 2019 (230.6 million) and it consisted of deposits in central bank and central bank eligible high quality liquid bonds.

-With a liquidity coverage ratio (LCR) of 377 per cent end of December 2018 (274 per cent), Danske Mortgage Bank Plc was compliant with the regulatory minimum requirement of 100 % at the end of reporting period.
-According to the Capital Requirements Regulation (EU) No 575/2013 banks must have a LCR of 100 per cent from 1.1.2018.
+With a liquidity coverage ratio (LCR) of 172 per cent end of December 2019 (377 per cent), Danske Mortgage Bank Plc was compliant with the regulatory minimum requirement of 100% at the end of reporting period.
+According to the Capital Requirements Regulation (EU) No 575/2013 banks must have a LCR of 100 percent from 1.1.2018.

-At the beginning of 2018 Danske Mortgage Bank Plc's amount of equity was EUR 242.6 million when taking into account the effect from changed accounting practice.
-A dividend of EUR 3.6 million was paid to Danske Bank A/S. The result was EUR 22.5 million.
-At the end of 2018 the amount of equity totaled to EUR 261.6 million.
+At the beginning of 2019 Danske Mortgage Bank Plc's amount of equity was EUR 261.6 million.
+Danske Mortgage Bank Plc received a capital injection of EUR 45.0 million from the parent company.
+A dividend of EUR 21.6 million was paid to Danske Bank A/S. The result was EUR 18.5 million.
+At the end of 2019 the amount of equity totaled to EUR 303.5 million (261.6 million).